superstrong/who-is-out/README.md

 # Who is Out

+No more pestering your coworkers about an upcoming vacation or forgetting to tell people about a doctor appointment because you "added it to your calendar" and forgot about it.

-Automatically maintain a shared calendar of who and when everyone will be out of office, and email your team a daily digest summarizing out-of-office time for the next few weeks.
+This set of Google Apps Scripts automatically creates an aggregated calendar of who and when everyone will be out of office, then emails your team a daily digest summarizing out-of-office time for the next few weeks.

 ## Usage

-To add your out-of-office event to the shared calendar and digest, simply invite the new `out@<yourdomain>` user to your event.
-This includes working from home, doctor appointment, conference, off-site meeting, etc.
+Just invite the new `out@<yourdomain>` user to your event and it will show up in the digest.
+The title of the event will be replaced by a generic description based on keywords in the title, such as `working remote`, `sick/doctor`, `event/conference/meeting`, etc. -- whatever you want.

 ## Installation